Add new comment

 Desertion and Support of the “Special Operation”

 Even at the very beginning of the war, an as-yet unconfirmed message was received from Ukraine about a Russian warship whose crew refused to storm Odessa.
-But recently, quite reliable publications began to appear in the Russian press about soldiers who , about the , whose participation in the “special operation” of the Ministry of Defense of the Russian Federation was not initially acknowledged, about from different regions who do not want to take part in combat operations.
+But recently, quite reliable publications began to appear in the Russian press about soldiers who left their units, about the search for conscripts, whose participation in the “special operation” of the Ministry of Defense of the Russian Federation was not initially acknowledged, about entire detachments of security officials from different regions who do not want to take part in combat operations.

-Recently, in Karachay-Cherkessia, a group of brave women on a bridge, demanding information about their relatives participating in a “special operation” in Ukraine and missing from communications.
+Recently, in Karachay-Cherkessia, a group of brave women blocked traffic on a bridge, demanding information about their relatives participating in a “special operation” in Ukraine and missing from communications.

 As we have noted in the past, the announcement of the “denazification” and “demilitarization” of Ukraine did not cause a “patriotic upsurge” similar to the “return of Crimea” in 2014.
 Over the past eight years, in addition to the hostilities provoked by the Kremlin’s puppets in Donbas, we have also experienced a deepening economic crisis, a drop in the average income of Russians against a backdrop of rising prices, the “optimization” of education and medicine [i.e., austerity measures], the raising of the age of retirement, and, finally, extremely unpopular measures under the pretext of fighting COVID-19.
 Ratings and trust in the authorities have plummeted.